-- Reach our occupational safety and health goals - Make all Alaskan employers and employees aware of the services we can provide - Educate Alaska legislators, about our worker safety and health programs to promote support for the AKOSH program
+- Reach strategic occupational safety and health goals to reduce workplace illnesses, injuries and fatalities. - Make all Alaskan employers and employees aware of AKOSH services and promote a culture that values exceptional workplace safety and health performance. - ♦ Educate Alaska legislators about AKOSH worker safety and health programs to promote support for the AKOSH program.